5th Annual U.S. Media Literacy Week

 Spread the word: #MediaLitWk

 Media Literacy Week is designed to bring attention and visibility to media literacy education in the United States.
-Inspired by Canada’s Media Literacy Week now in its 11th year, the National Association for Media Literacy Education is leading the efforts to create a media literacy week in the United States to showcase the work of amazing media literacy educators and organizations around the country.
+Inspired by Canada’s Media Literacy Week now in its 14th year, the National Association for Media Literacy Education leads the efforts to coordinate a media literacy week in the United States to showcase the work of amazing media literacy educators and organizations around the country.
 The mission of Media Literacy Week is to highlight the power of media literacy education and its essential role in education today.

 - Gather teachers for a professional development workshop